eighty4/velcro/README.md

 npx velcro strap
 ```

-Or put it in your npm script, so you can `npm run velcro` it
+Or add an npm script and `npm run velcro` it

 ```json
 {